How To Get Therapy Without Insurance?

 Here are some ways to find more affordable therapy.

-If you lack health insurance coverage and can’t afford to pay much or at all when wanting to seek therapy, perhaps either low-fee or free community mental health clinics will be able to offer the care you need.
+If you lack health insurance and can’t afford therapy, low-fee or free community mental health clinics can help.

-You can contact the National Alliance on Mental Illness helping or visit MentalHealth.gov to locate a clinic in your vicinity.
+Contact the National Alliance on Mental Illness or visit MentalHealth.gov to find a nearby clinic.

 Mental Health